-To get information about the current driving and road condition on the Crown Range road between Queenstown and Wanaka, it is best to call the 24/7 info line on 0800 444 449 and speak to a (real) person to ask about the driving conditions.
+To get information about the current driving and road condition on Crown Range Road between Queenstown and Wanaka, it is best to call the 24/7 info line on 0800 444 449 and speak to a (real) person to ask about the driving conditions.

-You could also check out one of the following two websites:
+You can also check one of the following two websites:

 The Crown Range road is a road that goes up a mountain.
 It is part of the shortest possible route between Queenstown and Wanaka.

 The second route you could take from Queenstown to Wanaka is by first driving to Cromwell from Queenstown, and then driving from Cromwell to Wanaka.
 This second route is a "low-level route" that does not typically get much snow.

 Scenic view from the Crown Range road viewpoint

 You can find driving distances and times between cities or towns on the South Island driving distances page.

 The route that takes you from Queenstown to Wanaka via the Crown Range is approximately 67 km (42 mi) long, which should take close to 1 hour to drive.